biologyguy/BuddySuite/README.md

  _**no extra download is required**_ unless you are developing (or want the bleeding edge).

 ## Standalone installation
-#### This is still an Alpha version, but it seems to be working for Mac and Linux.
-It will not work on Windows.
+The installer will only run on Mac and Linux.
+If you would like to try the BuddySuite on Windows, you will need to install the development version (see below).

 [Download the graphical installer](https://raw.github.com/biologyguy/BuddySuite/master/BuddySuite.py) and run it from the command line